oliver-oloughlin/kvdex/README.md

     // Delay before the first callback is invoked
     startDelay: 10_000,

-    // Count starts at 0, exitOn is run before the current callback
+    // Count starts at 0 and is given before the current callback is run
     while: ({ count }) => count < 10,
   },
 )